MOBILE FORMAT LOOK FUNNY?

 Since those early days, the SABL has continued to grow and make a name for itself in the upper Midwest as one of the largest and most unique baseball experiences found in the area.
 Best of all, there's something for everyone!

 The league stresses parity amongst it's teams and how they're built, and enjoys a 14 week summer season.
 A separate 7 week fall season is also available in the SABL's Dakota Fall League, giving players two options for play.
 Games are played once each week on Sundays, each game 9 innings.
 (Or extras if necessary!)
 We are "weekend warriors", so there are no organized practices.

 The 2018 season looks to bring 10 teams out for their summer season, and the SABL's Dakota Fall League will feature 10 teams divided into two classes; one for state amateur caliber players, and another for those less competitive or as some have lovingly referred to as "age impaired"!
-The summer and fall leagues are independent of each other, so each features the SABL's rather unique team names and mascots such as the Fighting Tamales, Yeti, Yard Goats and many others!
+The summer and fall leagues are independent of each other, so each features the SABL's rather unique team names and mascots such as the Mad Onions, Fighting Tamales, Yeti, Yard Goats and many others!